FinleyFraser/LawsforFS/Stapleton County Economy Injection Act of 2024.md

 **SECTION 13:** The Office of Economic Affairs ("OEA") shall be established under the EWC.
 It shall be considered a government office for the purposes of law.

-**SECTION 14:** The OEA shall be run by an administrator, who shall be nominated by the director, or in their absence the County Executive, and confirmed by the EWC.
+**SECTION 14:** The OEA shall be run by an administrator, who shall be nominated by the director, or in their absence the County Executive, and confirmed by the EWC and County Council.
 They do not need to be employed in the OEA before being made administrator.
+The administrator is considered a part of the Stapleton County Executive Branch and considered in the County Executives Administration but not considered cabinet or sub-cabinet members.
+The County Executive cannot remove them.

 **SECTION 15:** The OEA shall consist of two other ranks "Supervisor" and "Agent".
 All employees of the OEA (Agents, Supervisors and the administrator) shall be considered "OEA officers", "OEA agents", "agents of the OEA" and "officers of the OEA", these terms can be used by any law to mean any employee of the OEA.